 How mjEdit helps

-• Preinstalled example projects to explore.
+• Pre-installed sample projects to explore.

-• Plugin architecture: dock your own research tools as a mjEdit plugin.
+• Plugin architecture: Dock your own research tools as a mjEdit plugin.

 🧠 With AI + MCP + AnythingLLM – as a teaching object

-Example: “Bachelor thesis on OSCAL-to-ISO mapping”
+Example: “Bachelor’s thesis on OSCAL-to-ISO mapping”

-Preinstalled catalogs (BSI/NIST/C5)
+Pre-installed catalogs (BSI/NIST/C5)

-Profile tailoring + resolution
+Profile Tailoring + Resolution

 SSP generation (single/batch)